tarwn/TDDAddress/BlogPost.md

 		Assert.IsTrue(result.Contains(sampleValue));
 	}

-This test lines up with the first rule in the rules file and after you add it you should see some red dots sowing up next to lines in the test.
-NCrunch is building and running the tests behind the scenes as you add more code, automagically. if we switch over to the Address class, we'll notice that it also has dots to indicate portions of the class that are referenced by failing tests.
-By right-clicking on any of these dots we have options to run tests in debug mode, .... and so on.
+This test is the second rule in the included Specs.md file.
+After you add the test code, red dots will show up next to executable lines in the test that are on the path to the failed assertion.

+NCrunch is building and running the tests behind the scenes as you add more code, automagically.
+Switching over to the Address class, we'll notice that it also has dots to indicate portions of the class that are referenced by failing tests.
+Right-clicking on any of these dots provides more details, options to run tests in debug mode, and so on.

 Now add some code to satisfy that test.
-As you make addition, NCrunch continues to build and test in the background, displaying the updated status as you work.
+As you make addition, NCrunch continues to build and test in the background, displaying the updated dots as you work.
 When you get to all green dots, you're done.
 No need to stop, just move right on to the next test.

 Enjoy the flow.